-We start with users, not servers or data, as the primary system component.
+Holochain starts with users, not servers or data, as the primary system component.
 The application is modeled from the user perspective, which we call agent-centric computing.
-Empowered by the Holochain runtime, each user runs their own copy of the back end code, controls their identity, and stores their own private and public data.
-An encrypted peer-to-peer network for each app means that users can find each other and communicate.
+Equipped with the Holochain runtime, each user runs their own copy of the back-end code, controls their identity, and stores their own private and public data.
+An encrypted peer-to-peer network for each app means that users can find each other and communicate information among each other.

-Then we ask what sort of data integrity guarantees people need in order to interact meaningfully and safely with one another.
-Half of the problem is already solved—because everyone has the ‘rules of the game’ in their copy of the code, they can verify that their peers are playing the game correctly just by looking at the data they create.
-On top of this, we add cryptography to prove authorship and detect tampering.
+Then we ask what sort of data integrity guarantees people need in order to interact meaningfully and safely with the data they receive from others.
+Half of the problem is already solved — when you have the ‘rules of the game’ on your machine, you can verify that your peers are playing the game correctly just by validating their data they create.
+On top of this, we add cryptography to prove authorship and detect third-party tampering.

 This is Holochain’s first pillar: intrinsic data validity.

 However, we’re only halfway there.
 It’s not particularly resilient; data can get lost when people go offline.
 It can also place an undue burden on honest participants if they have to validate every single piece of data they want to consume.

 So we add another pillar: peer witnessing.
 Each piece of public data is witnessed, validated, and stored by a random selection of devices.
-Together, all cooperating participants detect modified or invalid data, spread evidence of corrupt actors or validators, and take steps to counteract threats.
+Together, all cooperating participants detect invalid data, share evidence of corrupt actors or validators, and take steps to counteract threats.
 Most of the work is done before you even retrieve the piece of data you want.

-These simple building blocks create something surprisingly robust—a multicellular social organism with a memory and an immune system.
-It mimics the way that biological systems have managed to thrive in the face of novel threats for millions of years.
+These simple building blocks create something surprisingly robust and scalable — a multicellular social organism with a memory and an immune system.
+It mimics the way that biological systems have managed to thrive and grow in the face of novel threats for millions of years.

-While the foundation of Holochain is simple, the consequences of our design can lead to new challenges.
+While the foundation of Holochain is simple, the consequences of its design can lead to new challenges.
 But most of the solutions can be found in the experiences of real life, which is already agent-centric.
 Additionally, some of the trickier problems of distributed computing are handled by Holochain itself at the ‘subconscious’ layer.
-All you need to do is think about your application logic and the validation rules for your data.
+Your main focus as an application creator is your data model and your business logic.

 - Traditional centralized architectures are easy to understand, maintain, and secure, but they create central points of failure.

-- In a Holochain app, processing, storage, and security surface area are distributed across the entire network.
+- In a Holochain app, processing, storage, and security risk are distributed across the entire network.
 This reduces central points of failure, bottlenecks, and attractive attack targets.

-- The two pillars of application integrity are intrinsic data integrity and peer replication/validation.
+- The two pillars of application integrity are intrinsic data integrity and peer validation.

-- There is no single global database; data comes from many individual sources.
+- There is no single global database for application state; data comes from many individual sources.